Last Updated on: 3rd September 2023, 06:18 pm

 Hermit crabs will seek shelter under rocks and driftwood.
 You can carefully lift these objects, but you must be careful not to squish any critters hiding beneath.

 You should find various shells wherever hermit crabs spend their time.

 Most will be conch shells or closely resemble snail shells.
 Hermit crabs like to stay near these places, so they have a choice of homes.
 Better yet, many of the shells will contain hermit crabs already.

-Hermit crab tracks will be a wide furrow in the sand with little holes on either side.
+Hermit crab tracks will be wide furrows in the sand with little holes on either side.
 Together, they appear like small tire tracks.
 Follow these tracks, and any shells at the end will be a hermit crab.

 Those with patience can set down pieces of fruit near or in rock pools.
 Sit very still and wait.
-You’ll eventually see the hermit crabs emerge and start to eat your food offering.
+Eventually, you’ll see the hermit crabs emerge and start eating the food.

 Be careful when you pick up shells and tip them so that you can look inside.